The CURRENT ALARMS Window

 Figure 8 : Zooming into a particular configuration change

 By default, a select few metrics alone have been marked by eG for a closer look when configuration changes occur.
-The value of such measures alone is tagged with the icon.
+The value of such measures alone is tagged with the Zoom in icon icon.
 If required, you can override this default list by allowing the ‘difference’ drill-down for additional metrics.
 For this, follow the steps below:

 1. Edit the eg_configtests.ini file in the <eg_install_dir>\manager\config directory.